tommadness/KH2Randomizer/docs/setup/Panacea-ModLoader/index.md

 ![First Warning](../images/Panacea-ModLoader/First_warning.png)

-3. Extract OpenKH Mods Manager to this new folder
+4. Extract the `OpenKH Mods Manager` to the "KH2 Rando" folder
 	- It's recommended to give each app its own subfolder to make navigating their files easier (See screenshot)
+5. Place the `Seed Generator` exe into its own "Seed Generator" folder in the "KH2 Rando" folder.
+When we run the Seed Generator for the first time later in this guide, it will place a few new files and folders into its directory and we don't want to get them mixed up with our other stuff

 ![Rando Folder](../images/Panacea-ModLoader/KH2%20Rando%20Folder.png)

 ## Setting Up OpenKH Mods Manager:
-1. Run the `OpenKh.Tools.ModsManager.exe` in the OpenKH folder
+1. Find and run the `OpenKh.Tools.ModsManager.exe` from inside the OpenKH installation folder
 	- The Setup Wizard will open automatically, click `Next` to start
 2. Change game edition to `PC Release Via Epic Games Store`
 3. Then click the folder icon and navigate to your KH1.5_2.5 installation folder (The default is `C:\Program Files\Epic Games\KH_1.5_2.5` but this may differ from your own)